 - Production of a care plan report to enable team administrators to clarify which CYP have yet to receive their initial care plan and which cases were due to be reviewed

-- Further training in the use of THRIVE categories
+- Further training in the use of the THRIVE Framework needs based groupings

-The 1000+ care plans which had been submitted with the THRIVE needs-group information were reviewed to get a sense of the proportions of cases seen in each group.
+The 1000+ care plans which had been submitted with the THRIVE Framework’s needs based grouping information were reviewed to get a sense of the proportions of cases seen in each group.
 As you can see in the pie charts below, a larger proportion of cases than expected were categorised as ‘Getting More Help’ at review, as opposed to at initial assessment.
-It is unlikely that 55% of cases at review are ‘Getting More Help’ so this raised a Quality Improvement issue regarding the consistency of clinicians’ use of the THRIVE categories and highlighted the need to raise staff awareness of the distinctions between categories.
+It is unlikely that 55% of cases at review are ‘Getting More Help’ so this raised a Quality Improvement issue regarding the consistency of clinicians’ use of the THRIVE Framework needs based grouping categories and highlighted the need to raise staff awareness of the distinctions between categories.

 Freddie’s top tips for other sites

-- Have a continuous dialogue with staff about the THRIVE needs-based groups
+- Have a continuous dialogue with staff about the THRIVE Framework needs based groupings

 - Have your data and reporting procedures set up ahead of time